ikmb-denbi/genome-annotation/docs/usage.md

 #### `--outdir` [ default = 'annotation_output' ]
 The output directory where the results will be saved.

-### 6. Using a Config file
+#### `-params-file my_config.json`
 All the above options can be passed from either the command line or through a configuration file.
 A suitable template is included under conf/template.json.

-#### `-params-file my_config.json`

 #### `-profile`
 Use this parameter to choose a configuration profile.
 Each profile is designed for a different combination of compute environment and installation estrategy (see [Installation instructions](../docs/installation.md)).